| This book was written in

 sound Augustan values and suspense has been generated; we want

-The fog described at the beginning of this chapter has, in
+to know what Kipps' much hinted at experience actually was.
+Chapter 2 - A London Particular The fog described at the beginning of this chapter has, in

 physical terms, the same effect as is experienced within Gothic